Green beans are easy to grow and give a generous harvest even if you do not have a lot of space.

 How to reduce the risk of pests and disease

-Here are 10 key principles that will help reduce the risk of pest and disease on your green bean plants.
+Here are 10 key principles that will help reduce the risk of pests and diseases on your green bean plants.

 - Remove and destroy infected plants